 Installing Kerio Control Box through MyKerio

-This article describes how to add Kerio Control Box to MyKerio and complete the registration process and basic configuration of the box.
+This topic describes how to add Kerio Control Box to MyKerio and complete the registration process and basic configuration of the box.

 The advantage of this process is that a technician can perform the installation remotely.
 A nontechnical assistant located onsite can switch on and connect the box to the network, and the technician can then add the box to MyKerio and manage it.

 If you have the software or virtual appliance version of Kerio Control, you can add the appliance from the web administration interface.
 For more information refer to Adding Kerio Control to MyKerio.

 To add Kerio Control Box to MyKerio, you need: